smartyshaman/anantshiva.github.io/_posts/2027-03-28-singapore-politics-socrates.md

 It wasn’t meant as a provocation.
 It was just me being honest.

 The conversation turned awkward after that.
 I could feel her pulling back, like I had said something careless or shallow.
-But the truth is—I’ve been thinking about why I said it, and I still stand by it.
+But the truth is - I’ve been thinking about why I said it, and I still stand by it.

 Not because I don’t care about society or how decisions get made.
 But because I care more about other things.